Codebiosys/verification-reporter/README.md

 ## Licensing

-The code in this project is Copyright 2017 CodeBiosys, Inc., and licensed under the MIT license, and the specifics can be found in `LICENSE.md`.
+This project is Copyright 2017, CodeBiosys, Inc. under the MIT license.
+The specifics can be found in `LICENSE.md`.